Juan Pinilla

 Juan Pinilla Martin (Huétor-Tájar, January 2, 1981) is a flamenco singer from Granada (Spain), critic, writer and columnist.
 In August, 2007 he won the Festival del Cante de las Minas, with the prize Lámpara Minera 2007, considered the most important flamenco prize.
 He studied Translation and Interpretation.
 At present he studies Law.
-In 2014, he was nominated for the prestigious Latin Grammys Awards (Las Vegas, USA) In 2016 he was awarded the title of favorite son of the province of Granada (Spain) He is an artist committed with the social reasons.
+In 2014, he was nominated for the prestigious Latin Grammy Awards (Las Vegas, USA) In 2016 he was awarded the title of favorite son of the province of Granada (Spain) He is an artist committed with the social reasons.
 The night he won the Lámpara Minera he dedicated the prize to the workers victims of the workplaces accidents.

 Biography

-Although he came later, Juan Pinilla belongs to a very important younger generation of artists of Granada: Estrella Morente, Marina Heredia and Victor ' Charico ' (died 2008), although the term " intellectual singer " with which usually present him in festivals and competitions, is undoubtedly his best mark:
+Although he came later, Juan Pinilla belongs to an important younger generation of artists of Granada: Estrella Morente, Marina Heredia and Victor Blaya Quero or 'El Charico' (died 2008), although the term "intellectual singer" with which usually present him in festivals and competitions, is undoubtedly his best mark:

 Juan Pinilla is not only a writer, a researcher, a translator, an actor or an exceptional singer who at the Festival de las Minas de La Unión has earned seven first prizes, rising in 2007 with the highest award mining lamp, making Granada became the only singer who has this distinction today, Juan Pinilla is, above all, an exceptional intellectual left, a reference for all who want to keep alive the commitment, activism and art.